Cattekwaad/IRTF-HRPC/draft-methodology.md

 Outcome 2: Possible translations of human rights concepts to technical terms.

 Step 1.3 - Building a common glossary
-In the analysis of existing RFCs, central design and technical concepts shall be found which impact human rights.
+In the analysis of existing RFCs, central design and technical concepts were found which impact human rights.
 Outcome: a Glossary for human rights protocol considerations with a list of concepts and definitions of technical concepts